Qingx/aion2_dps_meter/README.md

 ![screenshot-3]

 If ocr_view enabled u can debug it viewing next window.
-Keep in mind that it works on target update:
+Keep in mind that it works ugly now and window will be movable only on incoming combat log updates.

 ![screenshot-4]